natelandau/shell-scripting-templates/README.md

 ```

 ## alerts.bash
-Basic alerting and setting colors functions (included in scriptTemplate.sh by default).
+Basic alerting, logging, and setting color functions (included in scriptTemplate.sh by default).
 Print messages to stdout and to a user specified logfile using the following functions.

 ```bash
 debug "some text"     # Printed only when in Verbose mode